unitymakesus/eghlaw/wp-content/plugins/caldera-forms/readme.txt

  Do you think Caldera Forms is a great free WordPress form builder and want to show it off your love in sticker form?
 We have two types of stickers as of version 1.4.3 - Tweet [@CalderaWP](http://twitter.com/calderawp) about how much you love our form builder & then ask politely for a sticker and we will send you one.
 Or come see us at WordCamp and we'll have all sorts of stickers for you to show off your love for Caldera Forms -- the awesome drag and drop responsive form builder for WordPress.

 = Does Caldera Forms Have Calculation Fields ? =
 Yep, and they are one fo the coolest features of our form builder.
 Caldera Forms calculation fields are mainly used for calculating and displaying total prices based on form input.
-Calculation fields have two modes: visual and manual.
+Calculation fields have two modes: visualÂ and manual.
 The visual editor is a simple way to add, subtract, multiply and divide the values of fields or variables.

 In manual mode, you can create complex formulas.
 In manual mode, you can use any valid [JavaScript arithmetic operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Arithmetic_Operators).
 Field or variable values can be used via [magic tags](https://calderaforms.com/doc/using-magic-tags-caldera-forms/).

 For security reasons, calculation fields are processed both in the browser and then again on the server during submission.
-The calculations are processed in the browser so their results can be update live providing a great experience to your customers.
+The calculations are processedÂ in the browser so their results can be update live providing a great experience to your customers.
 The calculations are re-run during submission to prevent tampering.

-For this reason, it is important that when [using magic tags based on GET variables](https://calderaforms.com/doc/using-magic-tags-caldera-forms#get-magic) to not use them directly in the calculation.
+For this reason, it is important that when [using magic tags based on GET variables](https://calderaforms.com/doc/using-magic-tags-caldera-forms#get-magic)Â to not use them directly in the calculation.
 Instead, create a hidden field, set its value with the magic tag and then use that hidden field in the calculation.

 * Notes On Manual Calculations